MLortki/Machine_Learning_Recommender_Systems/README.md

 - saved: saved predictions for blending and different purposes
 - src: source files
 - submission: various submission generating during these two weeks

+### Files in src:
+All the .py files having run in their names are runnable python files for different purposes.
+All the description on how to run them and what is their purpose is contained inside of them.